michaeljoseph04/gis_intro/ReadMe.md

 5 -122.3300 47.61226       63  13225.23        First Hill ...
 6 -122.3050 47.60217       55  18241.55             Minor ...
 ```
-And let's take a look at the data frame, too:

 # Summarizing the Data
 Now we want to count how many crashes are within the each neighborhood, and visualize the result.
 Since the `sf` objects are data frames, this operation can be done simply by summarizing the data as one would normally do with the `group_by()` and `summarize()` workflow of `dplyr`, here `group_by()`, which will be set to the *S_HOOD* variable and `count()` (a quick call to just `count()` would have been sufficient, but I wanted to specify the variable name for future reference.)